-The increase in general corporate expense for the second quarter of fiscal 2025 was primarily driven by unfavorable mark-to-market adjustments on fuel hedges and higher other administrative costs, partially offset by favorable mark-to-market adjustments on inventory hedges.
+The increase in general corporate expense for the second third quarter of fiscal 2025 was primarily driven by unfavorable mark-to-market adjustments on fuel hedges and higher other administrative costs, partially offset by favorable year-over-year impacts related to the mark-to-market adjustments on inventory hedges.

-The increase in general corporate expense for the first six months of fiscal 2025 was primarily driven by higher other administrative costs.
+The increase in general corporate expense for the first six nine months of fiscal 2025 was primarily driven by higher other administrative costs. costs and the unfavorable year-over-year impacts related to the mark-to-market adjustments on inventory hedges and fuel hedges.